awanderlyss/empire_co_api/README.md

 ## Useage

 Here is documentation on accessing our api.
+If you would like to use all the RESTful routes you can download [Postman][postman-ref].

 | URL(s) | / | /login | /logout | /products | /products/:id | /users | /users/:id |
 | --- | --- | --- | --- | --- | --- | --- | --- |